Skip to main content Skip to footer

 Private emergency preparedness

-• Even if water is scarce: Washing your hands is important for hygiene and health
+• Even if there is little water: Wash your hands.
+This is important for cleanliness and health.

-• Never leave open fires and candles unattended
+• Never leave open fires and candles alone.

-• Take warning messages, for example via the KATWARN disaster warning system, seriously
+• Take warnings seriously.
+For example from the KATWARN disaster warning system.

 The prevention center of the Bad Homburg fire department

-In our prevention center at Dietigheimer Straße 12, we provide information about other ways to protect yourself and prevent fires.
-We also regularly offer training courses for companies, kindergartens, schools and other institutions.
+We provide information in our prevention center at Dietigheimer Straße 12.
+It's about self-protection and how to avoid fires.
+We often offer training courses.
+These are for companies, kindergartens, schools and other institutions.

-We have set up our own training center for children, schoolchildren and senior citizens, where realistic emergency situations can be simulated.
-Individual advice is also available for members of the public.
+We have a training center for children, schoolchildren and senior citizens.
+There we practise real emergency situations.
+Individual advice for citizens is also possible.